nasaphreak/RestAPIExpress/README.md

 view his own readme file.

 # Server
-It's an Node.js + Express + mongoose API for receiving the login information from the client and looks for a Matching Username and Password on a MongoDB database
+It's an Node.js + Express + mongoose API for receiving the login information from the client and looks for a Matching Username and Password on a MongoDB database.

+It's a simple CRUD (whithout Delete option).